University-Projectss/Software-Testing/README.md

 The length of the big string have to be between 1 and 20.
 So there are 3 classes for the iput data: less than 1, bigger than 20, or between 1 and 20.
 For the last class, there are 2 tests, when the search letter exists in the big string, and when it don't exist.

+So, there are the following classes:

+### Equivalence Partitioning for n

+    - N_1 = 1...20
+    - N_2 = { n | n < 1 }
+    - N_3 = { n | n > 20 }

+### Equivalence Partitioning for the searched character

+    - S_1 = yes, the character was found in the big string
+    - S_2 = no, the character was `not` found in the big string

+Combining those we will obtain a total of 6 classes to write tests for

+### Boundary Values

+    There are 2 boundaries for n, the lower one and the upper one.
+For the lower one we will choose the values 0, 1 and 2, and for the upper one 19, 20 and 21.

 ## Structural Testing

 We transform the program into a directed graph and choose input data so that we can go through it